greenhouse monitoring with rak wisblock and blues notecard

 }

-The Blues accelerator executes business logic exclusively through Notehub and Notecard.
+The Blues accelerator executes business logic directly through Notehub and Notecard.
 This design, while functional, limits scalability across other networks and reduces accessibility for non-expert users who require graphical data presentation.

 Ubidots Events